slatron/slatron.github.io/_posts/2021-08-08-you-are-the-everything-1.md

 ---
 layout: post
-title:  You Are The Everything I
+title:  You Are The Everything
 song: You Are The Everything
 album: Green
 image: green.jpg